ZapoVerde/Adrift/PIL_Project/exports/vault/functions/export_entity_graph (in json_exporter).md

 ---

 ## Description
-Exports the entity graph as both a stable file and timestamped variant.
+Exports the entity graph as a timestamped JSON file.

 ## Full Docstring
 ```